urgrue/Java-Twitch-Api-Wrapper/README.md

 ##### IOException

-Each endpoint function can throw an `IOException` if there was error access the twitch.tv API or if their was an error parsing the response
+Each endpoint function can throw an `IOException` if there was error access the twitch.tv API or if their was an error parsing the response.

 #### Example